English Language and Literature

 - discovering and analysing the differences between speech and writing

 - creating a range of productions using electronic, paper-based or film media

 How will I be assessed?

-English Language and Literature is a recognised and respected AS/A2 qualification, which demonstrates clear understanding of different writing styles.
+English Language and Literature is a recognised and respected A Level qualification, which demonstrates clear understanding of different writing styles.
 It is, therefore, a useful and worthy qualification in terms of the progression to university and/or a career.

-Students studying a 3 or 4 AS level programme should normally have achieved an average GCSE point score of 5.5 or above and at least a grade C in English (unless specified otherwise).
-Students with a point score between 4.5 – 5.5 will normally take a mixture of Subsidiary Diplomas and AS levels.
+Students studying a 3 or 4 A Level programme should normally have achieved an average GCSE point score of 5.5 or above and at least a grade C in English (unless specified otherwise).
+Students with a point score between 4.5 – 5.5 will normally take a mixture of BTEC Subsidiary Diplomas and A Levels.
 You can check your likely GCSE point score by going to 'Choosing the Right Course' on the website and entering your predicted grades.

 All students will be expected to provide their own stationery, memory cards/disks and the literary texts being studied.
 It is helpful to attend theatre trips, but these are not compulsory.

 Essential: £15.00 for literary texts.